SoftwareHeritage/swh-docs/docs/sysadm/operations/secrets-management/howto-manage-secrets-in-openbao.rst

    ---    -----
    bar    foo

-Notes: secrets-test-staging-rke2 is an actual secret store, adapt accordingly.
+Notes: ``secrets-test-staging-rke2`` is one secret engine, adapt according to your use.